global-asp/asp-source/en/0303_namukhaywa.md

 One day, while minding his
 father's cattle, Mukhwana saw a very beautiful girl.
-“This is the girl I want to
+"This is the girl I want to
-marry,” he said to himself.
+marry," he said to himself.

 ##
 But when he asked her to marry him, she sang this song:
-“Mukhwana wefwe, Mukhwana.
+"Mukhwana wefwe, Mukhwana.
 So yakhupa omunwa,
 Mukhwana.
 Nebebula omukhana,